ikamensh/flynt/README.md

-  -h, --help            show this help message and exit --verbose             run with verbose output --quiet               run without output --no_multiline        convert only single line expressions --line_length LINE_LENGTH
+  -h, --help            show this help message and exit --verbose             run with verbose output --quiet               run without output --no-multiline        convert only single line expressions --line-length LINE_LENGTH
                         for expressions spanning multiple lines, convert only if the resulting single line will fit into the line length limit.
 Default value is 88 characters.